mkudrjasevs/lidarr-tidal/README.md

 > [!CAUTION]
 > If you have installed an older version, please adjust the Proxy settings as described below, otherwise the HTTP-requests will fail

+# TODOs:

+- Update sample docker-compose file
+- Update instructions below
+- Ensure instructions for new setup are clear (session.ini file)
+- Save logs to a file

 ## TODO: These need to be updated.

 - Use the provided [docker-compose.yml](./docker-compose.yml) as an example.